 The annual maximum for insurable earnings (\$49,500 for 2015) applies to each job the employee holds with different employers (different business numbers).
-If an employee leaves one employer during the year to start work with another employer, the new employer also has to deduct EI premiums without taking into account what the previous employer paid.
-This is the case even if the employee has paid the maximum premium amount during the previous employment.
-If your business went through a restructure or reorganization, see page 10.
+If an employee leaves one employer during the year to start work with another employer, the new employer also has

-The employee's EI premium rate for the next year can be found in the Payroll Deductions Tables, which are usually available in mid-December at www.cra.gc.ca/payroll.
+The employee's El premium rate for the next year can be found in the PAYROLL DEDUCTIONS TABLES, which are usually available in mid-December at www.cra.gc.ca/payroll.

-If you pay an amount to a former employee and you have to deduct EI premiums, use the current rate in effect when you make the payment.
+If you pay an amount to a former employee and you have to deduct El premiums, use the current rate in effect when you make the payment.

 Any overpayments will be refunded to employees when they file their income tax and benefit returns.
-There is no provision in the Employment Insurance Act that provides a credit or refund to the employer in such circumstances.
+There is no provision in the EMPLOYMENT INSURANCE ACT that provides a credit or refund to the employer in such circumstances.